Skip to content

 Final Day for Physicians to Initiate Disputes

-Final day for physicians to initiate disputes of erroneous data from calendar year 2021 reported for transfers made and ownerships held.
+Final day for physicians to initiate disputes of erroneous data from the calendar year reported for transfers made and ownerships held.
 If a physician waits until after data have been made public to initiate a dispute, the data will not be flagged as disputed in the public database until CMS updates the information.

 Three-Step Verification and Registration Process To Review Data